xorblo-doitus/queue_leu_leu/src/queue_leu_leu/polygon/README.md

 Mouse       | Move the leader
 Return      | Add a follower
 Backspace   | Remove a random follower
-Shift       | Randomize the size of all followers
-Plus        | Increase the spacing between followers Minus       | Decrease the spacing between followers Mouse wheel | Change the rotation of the leader
+R           | Randomize the size of all followers Shift + R   | Randomize the size of all followers to a small size Plus        | Increase the spacing between followers Minus       | Decrease the spacing between followers Mouse wheel | Change the rotation of the leader